 To view category products in the grid, click the name of the category in the tree.
 When a category is selected, the following occurs:

-- If a product is assigned to multiple categories, and is deselected in one of them, it will continue to be available through the other categories, and also when using catalog search.
+- If a product is assigned to multiple categories and is not selected in one of them, it will continue to be available through the other categories, and also when using catalog search.

 If necessary, use the filters and other grid controls to find the products that you want to include in the shared catalog.

-You can individually select, or deselect, individual products by clicking the toggle in the first column.
+You can individually select or omit individual products by clicking the toggle in the first column.

-If you select a category that has no products, but is linked to CMS content or an external link, it will be included in the top navigation that is visible to customers from the storefront.
+If you select a category that has no products, but is linked to CMS content or an external link, it is included in the top navigation that is visible to customers from the storefront.

-The category settings you make aren’t permanently recorded in the database until the configuration is saved.
+The category settings you make are not permanently recorded in the database until the configuration is saved.
 However, they are saved temporarily as you work on the structure and pricing.

 Step 1: Select Products for Catalog